 What is respiratory syncytial virus (RSV)?

-RSV is a common infection.
-It often causes cold-like symptoms.
-Babies, adults who are older, and people with a weakened immune system have a higher chance of getting severe symptoms, including lower respiratory disease and pneumonia.
-People with severe symptoms may need to be treated in a hospital.
-It is not known if people who are pregnant have a higher chance of developing severe symptoms.
+Respiratory syncytial virus (called RSV) is a common respiratory virus that usually causes mild, cold-like symptoms.
+Babies, older adults, and people with a weakened immune system have a higher chance of getting severe symptoms.
+Severe symptoms can include lower respiratory disease and pneumonia.
+People with severe symptoms might need to be treated in a hospital.
+It is not known if pregnant women have a higher chance of developing severe symptoms.

 Is RSV contagious?
 How does the virus spread?